 6. Other current assets

-Other current assets went down by P75.45 million mainly due to the decrease in the balance of Advances to Suppliers account of FEU Alabang, Inc.
+Other current assets went down by P908.90 million mainly due to the decrease in other short-term investments of FEU and EACCI, and in the balance of Advances to Suppliers account of FEU Alabang, Inc.

 TOTAL LIABILITIES